-In a custom built court, the trial begins for the November 2015 Paris attacks
+In a custom-built court, the trial begins for the November 2015 Paris attacks

 But the latter point could be difficult, experts caution.
 In last year’s trial of 14 people for involvement in the January 2015 attacks on Charlie Hebdo magazine and a Jewish supermarket, terrorism charges were dropped for six of them.

-Among the key questions in the upcoming proceedings is whether Abdeslam will speak in court.
+Among the key issues in the upcoming proceedings is whether Abdeslam will respond in court to questions about the night of the attacks.
 In a separate trial in 2018, focused on a shootout with police four months after the Paris attacks, a Belgian court found Abdeslam guilty of attempted murder and sentenced him to 20 years in prison.
 Abdeslam did not answer questions during the Belgian trial.

+Asked about his profession as the trial got underway on Wednesday, Abdeslam said he had abandoned all other work “to become a fighter of the Islamic State,” according to observers in the courtroom.

-The main defendants in the Paris proceedings will only be questioned starting in January, which will coincide with the lead-up to the presidential elections in April.
-Both President Emmanuel Macron and far-right leader Marine Le Pen have focused on security in recent months — raising the prospect that the trial will become an election year issue.
+The main defendants in the Paris proceedings will only be questioned about the attacks starting in January, which will coincide with the lead-up to the presidential elections in April.
+Both President Emmanuel Macron and far-right leader Marine Le Pen have focused on security in recent months — raising the prospect that the trial will become an election-year issue.

 “If it becomes really kind of a centerpiece of the debate between everyone, that’s where it becomes very painful,” Dénouveaux said.